techmania-team/techmania-docs/English/Theme/Introduction.md

 ## UI Toolkit limitations

-* UI Toolkit does not currently support custom shaders or blend modes.
 * UI Toolkit does not currently support non-rectangular masks.
 One workaround is to draw texture on a custom mesh, using related functions in `VisualElementWrap`.

 ## Next steps